syncfusion-content/javascript-docs/js/api/ejSchedule.md

 * true

-When set to true, displays the quick window for every single click made on the Scheduler cells/appointments.
+When set to true, displays the quick window for every single click made on the Schedule cells or appointments.

 #### Example